SGDFuse: SAM-Guided Diffusion Model for High-Fidelity Infrared and Visible Image Fusion: Related work

 \subsection{Deep Multimodal Image Fusion}

-Recent advances in deep learning have significantly propelled multimodal image fusion (IVIF), which integrates information from different sensors or viewpoints to produce clearer, higher-quality images \cite{15}.
-Leveraging deep neural networks’ strong feature learning and nonlinear modeling abilities, various data-driven infrared and visible image fusion methods have been developed, including those based on autoencoders, CNNs, GANs, and Transformers.
+Recent advances in deep learning have significantly propelled multimodal image fusion, which integrates information from different sensors or viewpoints to produce clearer, higher-quality images \cite{15}.
+Leveraging deep neural networks’ strong feature learning and nonlinear modeling abilities, various data-driven infrared and visible image fusion methods have been developed, including those based on autoencoders (AE), CNNs, GANs, and Transformers.

-Autoencoder (AE)-based methods, such as DenseFuse \cite{9}, utilize an encoder-decoder architecture for multi-scale feature extraction and fusion.
+AE-based methods, such as DenseFuse \cite{9}, utilize an encoder-decoder architecture for multi-scale feature extraction and fusion.
 While advanced variants like SEDRFuse \cite{16} introduce refinements using residual and attention mechanisms, their fundamental reliance on pixel-level loss restricts the capture of deep semantics, often leading to a loss of critical contextual information.

-Methods based on Convolutional Neural Networks (CNNs) enhance feature extraction.
+Methods based on CNNs enhance feature extraction.
 Jiang et al. \cite{17} ingeniously designed a harmonized representation space for multi-modality representation and achieve one of the best infrared and visible registration results.
 Li et al. \cite{18} proposed a novel multimodal medical image fusion framework that leverages semantic-level information to offer clinicians a more efficient way of observing lesions across different imaging modalities.
 However, their fundamental reliance on local receptive fields limits the ability to model global context and long-range dependencies, thereby compromising the semantic consistency of the fused image.

 Transformer-based methods provide a new fusion paradigm, leveraging long-range dependency modeling for superior cross-domain integration.
 Various works have employed Transformers to enhance inter-modal dependencies, suppress redundancy, and integrate complementary features \cite{19}.
 Building on this foundation, research has extended into more specialized and cutting-edge applications.
 Li et al. \cite{20} proposed a U-Net-based framework, pioneering the exploration of adversarial robustness in fusion tasks.
 To achieve precise semantic guidance, Liu et al. \cite{21} pioneered the application of prompt learning to infrared and visible image fusion, with achieving sota performance.